ClemsonChoirs/website/src/pages/major/index.md

       many of whom I still keep up with to this day!
 After college, I moved to New York City and pursued a career in Arts Administration.
 I spent 5 years in the Development department at Carnegie Hall, where I worked in foundation relations, corporate sponsorships, and individual giving.
-As Senior Manager of the Patron Program, I helped raise more than $10 million annually to fund more than 100 concerts per year, as well as extensive music education programs.
+In the fall of 2021, I was thrilled to return to the Brooks Center, where I now work as Director of Public Relations.
     photo: /img/image001.jpg
     secondDescription:
       description: ""
       subtitle: ""
     showTitle: true
-    title: Caroline Ritchie, Voice Major Alum
+    title: Caroline Ritchie Stahl, Voice Major Alum
 ---
 ![](/img/lisa-odom_050crop.jpg)